4.3 mile loop on breezy slopes above Rodeo Lagoon, in the Marin Headlands.

 hardy hiker can walk from Rodeo Beach to Tennessee Valley and back, combining

 the Coastal Trail, Tennessee Valley Trail, Old Springs Trail, Miwok Trail,

 and an unnamed roadside path back to Rodeo Beach.
 This loop is a

 little more than 7 miles, and the only substantially steep portion is

 a downhill segment of the Coastal Trail.
-For a nearly
+For an

 8 mile hike, walk east along Bunker Road to Miwok Trail, then pick up

 Bobcat Trail and walk uphill until Bobcat meets Miwok, turn left onto

 Miwok Trail, then take Wolf Ridge Trail to Coastal Trail back to the trailhead.